 - Hand wash

 I hand wash many of my sweaters, especially cashmere and wool.* I know, it’ not fun.
 But I prefer that over taking them to dry cleaners.
 For one, they’re expensive and two they use chemicals.
 While hand washing is not my favorite thing to do, it makes them last longer and keeps the fabric in tact.
 I love Laundress Products (free shipping) and use this detergent for most of my sweaters.
-If I’m washing multiple sweaters at once, that are similar in color, I will the bathtub (a small plastic bin works too) with water and detergent, swirl the sweaters around a few times and then let them soak for about 20-30 min.
+If I’m washing multiple sweaters at once, that are similar in color, I fill the bathtub (a small plastic bin works too) with water and detergent, swirl the sweaters around a few times and then let them soak for about 20-30 min.
 Otherwise sink will do if it’s just one sweater.
 Rinse them and gently squeeze out the water.
 You can also roll the sweater into a towel to absorb the water.
 Then I dry them on this Laundry Drying Rack (you can put a large towel under the sweaters).
 Or lay them flat on your dinning room table with a towel underneath if you prefer that.
-I love the drying rack and use it even more for my other items of clothing that I don’t want to give a chance of getting ruined in the dryer.
+I love the drying rack and use it even more for my other items of clothing that I don’t want to give a chance of getting ruined in the dryer (delicates, certain jeans etc.).

 - Always check the label for washing though.
 Usually any sweaters that require dry-cleaning I will end up hand washing.
 The only thing I dry clean are coats and some dresses.